jpdf00/Html-and-CSS-2.0-Project-2-Building-with-Responsive-Design/README.md

 ![screenshot](./assets/Screenshot-TNW.jpg)

 This is a project in Microverse's HTML and CSS module.
 It consists of a reproduction of [TheNextWeb](https://thenextweb.com/) homepage.
-Advertisements and many of the interactive elements have been left out.
+We used Responsive Web Design techniques to style the page according to the device is being used.
+It has 2 breakpoints being style for Mobile Screens, Tablet Screens and Desktop Screens.
+We also used grid and flexbox techniques so the elements within the page would ajust to changes in the viewport size.

 ## Built With